 Christy Bostick is a life-long resident of Phoenix and a graduate of Apollo College where she received her veterinary assistant certification.

 The Maryvale High School alumnus grew up with dogs as family pets, and it was through their companionship that Christy realized her life’s vocation.

 As a member of the compassionate team of veterinary professionals, she lends her caring and understanding nature to the many pet patients that are treated daily at North Kenilworth Veterinary Care.
 Christy is also responsible for all of the medical and pharmaceutical inventory ordering done at the clinic.

 Joanna Garcia, Veterinary Technician

-Los Angeles native Joanna Garcia moved to Phoenix with her family when she was 9 years old.
+Los Angeles native Joanna moved to Phoenix with her family when she was 9 years old.
 She got her first dog — a black cocker spaniel named Mickey — two years later when she was 11.

 “I have always had a strong love for animals,” says Joanna who attended the Veterinary Assistant Program at Apollo College.
 She joined the team at North Kenilworth Veterinary Care in August of 2012, and was promoted to our OSHA Safety Officer shortly after starting.

 Joanna finds assisting in the care and treatment of our animal patients very rewarding personally.
 She also appreciates that the mission of the veterinarians and technicians is to provide conscientious and individualized care for each pet and its owner.